tkgktyk/MSM-BandDiagram/README.md

 # MSM Band Diagram Plotter

-This project provides a tool to calculate and plot the energy band diagram of a Metal-Semiconductor-Metal (MSM) structure.
-It can be used as a command-line interface (CLI) or a graphical user interface (GUI).
+This project provides a tool to calculate and plot the energy band diagram of a Metal-Semiconductor-Metal (MSM) structure, based on the Mott-Schottky theory.
+It is intended to help users confirm the basic concepts of metal-semiconductor junctions and Schottky diodes.
+The tool can be used as a command-line interface (CLI) or a graphical user interface (GUI).

 ## Features